-Club members master coding basics in Learn to Code 1 and Learn to Code 2 in Swift Playgrounds.
+Club members use iPad to master coding basics in Learn to Code 1 and Learn to Code 2 in Swift Playgrounds.
 They apply their new skills to design and build a playground project that responds to touch events.
 View module >